takafumi-shiraogawa/Hornussen/docs/usage.md

   design_method: standard or optimality_criteria
   design_target_property: atomization_energy, total_energy, or ele_dipole

-  Only single equilibrium geometry can be predicted and accounted in the target properties.
+  Only single equilibrium geometry can be predicted and accounted in the target properties in the current version.